 I know I said you have to get off the lake.
 But turning up for a full Waimakariri River Trip before you’re ready may spell disaster for your self-confidence.

 The mistake is forgetting to take those baby steps that make the road to success a smooth one.
 Even with a freshly signed Grade 2 Certificate in hand, a Waimak trip might still be too much of a jump right now.
 You probably need to keep building your comfort with easier runs, until you feel so solid on these, it feels like the lake.

 I realised the importance of this a couple years ago, and have since created our Coast to Coast Kayak Course.
-Without going into too much detail (you can read about it here), we essentially help you make the step from basic training, to the Waimak Gorge.
+Without going into too much detail, we essentially help you make the step from basic training, to the Waimak Gorge.
 We do this through a series of fast paced, baby steps, or “progressions”.
 We spend a brief time on the lake, then move to faster and faster water through a series of drills.
 Before you know it you’ve successfully paddled the Gorge!

 Think about how you can break down your goals into bite sized chunks.
 It’s not necessarily about moving slower, but rather through a logical process that builds success on top of success.

 Mistake #5: Cherry Picking

 Advice only works if you follow it.
 Remember that kung-fu movie where the guru will only work with the apprentice if he pledges to follow all instructions without question?
 Well, I’ve never done that, although it is tempting…

 The problem with taking a little advice from me, a little from a book, some from that guy at the kayak shop, and even more advice from your uncle (who did Coast to Coast back in 1983), is that there’s no continuity and this leads to confusion.
 I say learn to roll, your uncle said try and brace, now you’re wobbling in the boat and can’t do either properly – you’re swimming.